cphdat2sem2017-B/Week4-Frontend/readme.md

 But a few new things will be thrown in along the way:

 * Since we will be deploying in the cloud, the app should be usable from both a laptop and from a mobile phone.
 For that we will take a look at **bootstrap**.
-* We will try some simple tricks in **javascript and HTML5** to make the userinterface a bit nicer
+* We will try some simple tricks in **javascript and html5** to improve the user interface a bit
 * The web-app should be deployed on digital ocean.
 The source code however should be handed-in by putting it on **github**.

 # Weekplan